AkpolatKadir/vue-spotify-clone/README.md

 # Spotify Clone

 This is a hobby project.
-A spotify design clone that I created while I am learning Vue.js.
-The albums and tracks are fetched from https://theaudiodb.com api.
-Implements vuex as data store.
+A Spotify design clone that I created while I am learning Vue.js.
+The albums and tracks are fetched from https://theaudiodb.com API.
+Implements vuex as the data store.

 ## Project setup